In true Los Angeles fashion, the city has much more to offer than luxury real estate

 901 E 3rd St, Los Angeles

-An artist-run space pulsating with an infectious energy and a youthful vibe, the 6,200-square-foot Night Gallery occupies a warehouse, giving the gallery a club-like sensibility.
+An artist-run space pulsating with infectious energy and a youthful vibe, the 6,200-square-foot Night Gallery occupies a warehouse, giving the gallery a club-like sensibility.
 Collectors are a regular here, with the gallery’s robust programming featuring conceptual and contemporary art throughout the year.
-Current exhibitions feature French artist Claire Tabouret and Los Angeles based photographer Phil Davis, which are on display through March 4, 2017.
+Current exhibitions feature French artist Claire Tabouret and Los Angeles-based photographer Phil Davis, which are on display through March 4, 2017.

 2276 E 16th St, Los Angeles

 Michele Maccarone, principal and founder of the Manhattan-based gallery, opened the doors of the 50,000-square-foot art complex with an inaugural show featuring new paintings by Alex Hubbard.
-The space boasts of 15,000 square feet of event and outdoor showing space, a residence, a project space and two studios that provide platforms for innovative exhibitions and buzz-worthy figures.
+Space boasts 15,000 square feet of event and outdoor showing space, a residence, a project space, and two studios that provide platforms for innovative exhibitions and buzz-worthy figures.
 Maccarone represents a few local artists such as Oscar Tuazon and Rodney McMillian.
 Be sure to check out the upcoming exhibition 1000 Brushstrokes by modernist painter Joe Zucker from February 11, 2017 - April 1, 2017.

 300 S Mission Rd, Los Angeles